“It is necessary to become courageously ‘pro-woman,’ promoting a choice that is truly in favour of women.” Pope John Paul II

 For additional information see our publications

-For additional Resources see our resources on abortion
+For additional Resources see these resources on abortion